standard-fish/creative-racket-2022/README.md

   * ...are all acceptable.
 * **You can enter as many times as you like**
 * Entries need to be runnable by other racketeers.
+* Your entry must be created with Racket or a Racket language including RacketScript.

 See [TOOLS](TOOLS.md) for some suggestions but you can use anything you like.